Gibbons-Lab/ccmb_workshop/docs/talk.md

 ---

-Even though just looking for our sequence in a database of known genes seems like the best idea that does not work great in practice.
+Even though just looking for our sequence in a *database of known genes* seems like the best idea that does not work great in practice.
 Why?

 <br>

-More elaborate methods use subsequence and their counts to predict the lineage/taxonomy with machine learning methods.
-For 16S fragments this provides better generalization.
+More elaborate methods use *subsequences (k-mers)* and their counts to *predict* the lineage/taxonomy with *machine learning* methods.
+For 16S fragments this provides better *generalization*.

 ---